 By the way, when Pope Francis says that “God commands you to do what you can and to ask for what you cannot” he is, unlike the Immediatists, correctly paraphrasing Trent’s view of justification, almost word for word: “For God commands not impossibilities, but, by commanding, both admonishes thee to do what thou are able, and to pray for what thou art not able (to do)”.
 Trent’s view of justification is gradualist through and through.

 4. Category error: conflating weakness and freedom

-A sure sign of practical pelagianism is the propensity to turn every instance of objective evil done in weakness or from external pressure, into a fully deliberate and free choice.
+A sure sign of practical Pelagianism is the propensity to turn every instance of objective evil done in weakness or from external pressure, into a fully deliberate and free choice.
 In understanding chapter eight of Amoris Laetitia it is crucial to remember that the subject of that chapter is weakness.
-In addition to weakness it also talks about other forms of pressures that minimize personal responsibility for an action: external pressures, coercion, material cooperation, and any other kinds of circumstances where someone might do something voluntarily that is considered grave matter but where the evil done is not the moral object of the will.
+In addition to weakness it also talks about other forms of pressures that minimize personal responsibility for an action: external pressures, coercion, and material cooperation.

 There are countless examples of this mischaracterization and misunderstanding in the literature about Pope Francis and Amoris Laetitia online.
 The following examples are all taken from critical articles against Amoris Laetitia in Crisis, First Things, Catholic World Report, and That Catholic Thing (emphasis added by me to illustrate the categorical confusion between weakness and freedom).